heremitahurbano764-cmd/Ursa-Matriz_Baruch_Spinosa.md/README.md

 ---

 ## Executive Overview
-**Ursa Matrix** is a conceptual and technical framework designed for systemic data preservation, integrated safety, and ethical decision-making.
+**Ursa Matriz IA'** is a conceptual and technical framework designed for systemic data preservation, integrated safety, and ethical decision-making.
 The project unifies historical philosophy with modern algorithmic architecture.

 ### Core Pillars
 * **Conatus (Baruch Spinoza):** The fundamental principle of self-preservation and system continuity.